NYUClasses/hw0-markmacrae/README.md

   * _I Hate it but I Love it_
 3. GitHub repo link
   * https://github.com/NYUClasses/hw0-markmacrae.git

+1.Create a Heading right above this line &uarr; that says 'My First Github Assignment'

+2.Create an ordered list detailing your first and last name, your favorite blog or podcast, and the link to your GitHub repo.
+Make your first and last name Bold and Italicize your favorite blog or podcast name.

+It should look something like this:

+1. Name:
+  * **Mark MacRae**
+2.
+  *
+3.

 Once you are done, commit your changes, and push to GitHub.